 There are many people who may be particularly vulnerable to PTSD.
 This session looks at:

-- Which groups are people may be particularly vulnerable to PTSD?
+- Which groups of people may be particularly vulnerable to PTSD?

 - What can nurses and midwives do in such circumstances?